Red (Taylor Swift album): Critical recognition

-Critics have considered Red a career-defining album for Swift.
-It has been regarded as her best album by Jon Bream of the Star Tribune and the editorial staff of Paste and ranked within the upper tier of her 11-album discography as of 2024 by publications like The Arizona Republic, The New York Times, Slant Magazine, and Spin.
-Rob Sheffield wrote that the album established Swift as both "the supreme pop songwriter of her generation" and one of the greatest songwriters of all time.
-Red appeared on rankings for the best albums of the 2010s decade by Atwood Magazine, The Independent, and Pitchfork; it was ranked within the top 10 by Uproxx, Billboard, Rolling Stone, the Tampa Bay Times, and Stereogum.
-Taste of Country ranked it as one of the best country albums of the decade.
-Rolling Stone ranked it at number 99 on its 2023 revision of "The 500 Greatest Albums of All Time" and number 36 on its 2025 list of "The 250 Greatest Albums of the 21st Century So Far".
+Several critics have regarded Red as Swift's magnum opus, and it has frequently been ranked by publications in the upper tier of her entire discography, (Note: Attributed to multiple references:) being ranked as her best album by The A.V.
+Club, i-D, the Star Tribune, and Paste.
+(Note: References:) The critic Rob Sheffield wrote that the album established Swift as both the representative pop songwriter of her generation and one of the greatest songwriters of all time.
+Publications that ranked Red among the best albums of the 2010s include Atwood Magazine, The Independent, and Pitchfork; it was ranked within the top 10 by Billboard, Rolling Stone, Stereogum, Uproxx, and the Tampa Bay Times, (Note: References:) while Taste of Country ranked it as one of the best country albums of the decade.
+Rolling Stone ranked it at number 99 on its 2023 revision of "The 500 Greatest Albums of All Time" and number 36 on its 2025 list of "The 250 Greatest Albums of the 21st Century So Far", and Paste featured the album at number 171 on their 2025 list "The 300 Greatest Albums of All Time".